 We're currently looking for partners and distributors in different regions.
 If you're interested, please feel free to contact us.

-SyncPenguin can be used to configure Office 365 or Exchange Calendar Meetings real-time two-way synchronization.
-This page provides some information on how to configure and start the sync using our dashboard.
+With SyncPenguin you can configure real-time two-way synchronization of Office 365 or Exchange Calendar Meetings in just a few clicks.
+This page provides a short guide on how to set up and start the integration using our dashboard.

-The sync allows variety of connection combinations and scenarios, including between different Exchange domains or Office 365 tenants.
+The sync allows variety of connection combinations and scenarios, including between different Exchange domains or Office 365 tenants, public folders and shared mailboxes.
 You can sync records between pairs of accounts, from all accounts to a single shared one, or arrange any other custom sync behavior.

 Note that apart from Office 365 the service can sync with multiple Exchange EWS-based services, including: